RManra22/Sender-receiver-/sender & receiver/README.txt

 5. Open a second terminal window or tab you'll need one for the receiver and one for the sender

-6. In Terminal 1: Start the receiver
+6. In terminal 1: Start the receiver
 Run:
 ./recv

-7. In Terminal 2: Run the sender
+7. In terminal 2: Run the sender
 Run:
 ./sender keyfile.txt
-(Should print: The number of bytes sent is: 13)

-9. Check Terminal 1 (receiver)
+9. Check both terminals
-(Should print: The number of bytes received is: 13)
+Should print: The number of bytes received is: 13